adrido/minetest-mapper-cpp/doc/features.rst

 * The scale can be enabled on the left and top side individually
 * Major and minor (tick) intervals are configurable for the scale
 * Block numbers are shown on the scale as well
-* optionally, avoid reading the block list from the database (dramatically speeds up generating maps of small parts of large worlds)
+* Optionally, avoid reading the block list from the database (dramatically speeds up generating maps of small parts of large worlds)

 In addition a number bugs have been fixed.
 As bugs are also getting